Ask Question

 In some of these patients, splenomegaly was found to complicate treatment, as the large organ served as an “antigen sink”, effectively decreasing the dose of radionuclide available to treat other sites of disease.
 Thus, pretreatment splenectomy may be indicated to eliminate this complicating factor.

-Following the therapeutic dose:
+Following the therapy:

 Avoid contact with infants, young children, and pregnant women.